Acrania (band): Unbreakable Fury and European debut (2006–2011)

 In 2007, after a year of writing songs and getting rid of the Necrofilia music, the band entered the studio for the recording of their first EP, In Peaceful Chaos.
 The self-produced EP, which consisted on four tracks, was recorded from April to June at Mexico City, and released on September.

 The band continued working on new material, which led to the recording of their first album, Unbreakable Fury, in 2009.
 The album contained all tracks from their previous EP, except "Emotionally Unstabilized", with five new tracks.
 Recorded at the same studio as In Peaceful Chaos, the album was mastered in 2010 by Jesús Bravo at Irapuato, and released on November.
 Due to Chavez moving to Switzerland for a year, Elli Noise's drummer Iván Morales filled in as drummer.
 Before the release of the album, the band had already built a local reputation that lead to sharing stage with Diablo Swing Orchestra on July 17, 2010.

 During December, with Chavez back at drums, Acrania made their European debut with a five date tour with the help of the Wacken Foundation.
-The band played at Berlin, Soest, Dresden, Helsinki, and Zurich.
+The band played at Berlin, Soest, Dresden, Helsinki, and Zürich.

 During 2011, the album began to get recognition among media and fans.
 On March, Unbreakable Fury was nominated for the Best Metal Album at the Fourth Indie-O Music Awards (IMAS).
 The band toured Mexico during fall, with new member Ignacio Gómez on percussions, and fell short during the Wacken Metal Battle Mexico final.